In3tinct/See-SURF/README.md

 - Suggestions for future extensions.

 ## 🔮 Future Extensions
+- ✅ AI integration for context-aware payload generation and Reflected SSRF.
 - ✅ Probing for Blind SSRF.
 - Exploitation for Blind SSRF.